SarthakMakhija/tech-lessons-posts/content/en/blog/behind_the_mic_my_journey_to_delivering_a_conference_talk/index.md

 ### Giving the talk

-Practice is very different from the actual talk.
+Practice is very different from actual talk.
 I knew I had practiced enough, but I was well aware of the fact that I might get nervous on the stage.
 My anxiety wasn't about the audience or the stage, but about the pressure to perform well, deliver my message accurately, and truly capture the essence of my talk.
 So, I wanted to feel a little of that pressure beforehand.